DvorakDwarf/disrust/README.md

 </details>

 # Controls
+- Paste your user token in when the program prompts it.
+If you don't know what that is, look up a video on youtube or smthn
 - Use arrows to navigate.
 - Press ```e``` to enter editing mode and ```esc``` to leave it
 - Press ```enter``` to open a server and view channels or send a message if you are in editing mode